-Mini food is so much fun to eat I decided to cut the hot dogs in half and make a mini corn dog.
+Mini food is so much fun to eat that I decided to cut the hot dogs in half and make a mini corn dog.
 I also figured it would be easier for the kids and I was right.

 I served the mini corn dogs with ketchup and mustard on the side.
 If you are making a meal out of them, serve them with fried onion strings.
 They would be the perfect accompaniment.

 Hungry teenagers will love snacking on these corn dogs the next time they get together.
 Serve them for game day or movie night too. #corndogs

 You can’t have delicious food for hungry teenagers or family without drinks.
 The NewAir 160 can freestanding beverage fridge keeps drinks within reach.

 An important part of entertaining, especially teenagers, is to have enough beverages on hand.
 Chilled beverages, specifically.

 160 cans is a lot of drinks, whether it’s soda, beer, or water.
 You are sure to be well-stocked for when your kids have friends over or when hosting a family gathering.

 The slide-out shelves make stocking the freestanding refrigerator easy.
 The shelves are also adjustable in the event you need to put taller cans in it.

 The NewAir freestanding beverage fridge is the perfect addition to a home bar area, basement gathering spot, home movie room, or kitchen.
 It’s so quiet, you don’t even know it’s there.